blrgis/blrgis.github.io/articles/basics_of_rs_gis.md

 ## Geographic Information System

-Any information related to earth is called geographic information.
-The system that deals with the data and information of earth is called as Geographic Information System or in short 'GIS'.
+Any information related to earth's surface is called geographic information.
+The system that deals with the data and information of earth's surface is called as Geographic Information System or in short 'GIS'.

 ## Types of datasets